 Top of the page

 Tetanus is a disease caused by a bacterial infection.
 The bacteria make a toxin, or poison, that causes severe muscle spasms.
-Tetanus can be very dangerous, but you can get a shot to prevent it.
+Tetanus can be very dangerous, but you can get a vaccine to prevent it.
 Tetanus is also called "lockjaw" because muscle spasms in your jaw make it hard to open your mouth.
 Tetanus also causes seizures and makes it hard for you to swallow or breathe.

 In Canada, most people have had the vaccine to prevent tetanus, so the disease is relatively rare.
 People who have never been immunized or haven't had a booster in the last 10 years are more likely to get tetanus.
 This includes people who recently moved to Canada from countries where tetanus vaccines are rare.